 - What do you buy online?
 Your opinions and experiences are your core.
 Your most successful ventures should be in line with who you are and how you like to get things done.
 Keep a pen and paper beside you as you shop online and make notes on what you do and don’t buy online and why.
 Take note of your experience as you shop too, and what you respond to online.

-Now, sell and market your products.
+Now, sell and promote your products.
 Once you know what you want to sell online, you’ll get to dig into the fun part: building your site, talking to your audience, and selling your products.

 3. Stay simple.